Make Your Next Trip Extraordinary

 Guimaraes, a short drive north of Porto, is one of the prettiest towns in Portugal.
 Its charming stone buildings sparkle from recent restorations.
 The Largo de Oliveira (main square) is the perfect place for a cool beer on a hot day.
 Nearby Braga and Viana do Castelo are also really quaint and idyllic.

 Amarante, an idyllic village located just north of Porto.
-Its Igreja de São Gonçalo church is one of the most underappreciated in Portugal (the best views of it are from the nearby São Gonçalo Bridge), and the historic hotel overlooking the church, Casa da Calçada, is a gem, as is the Michelin-starred restaurant that resides there.
+Its Igreja de São Gonçalo church is one of the most under-appreciated in Portugal (the best views of it are from the nearby São Gonçalo Bridge), and the historic hotel overlooking the church, Casa da Calçada, is a gem, as is its Michelin-starred restaurant.

 Don’t bother